 - inflammatory breast cancer - a rare type of breast cancer

-It is also a treatment with trastuzumab and chemotherapy following surgery for early breast cancer.
+You might have it with trastuzumab and chemotherapy after surgery for early breast cancer.

 Neratinib belongs to a group of drugs called cancer growth blockers.
 They work by blocking the signalling processes that cancer cells use to divide.